Preston Bypass: Construction

-The contracted period for construction was planned to be around two years, but the timescale was lengthened by nearly 25% due to rainfall that persisted throughout much of the early construction period.
-The heavy rainfall in late 1956 had profound effects on the heavy engineering works required to construct the road foundation, resulting in this aspect of work being postponed until early 1957.
-During the first nine months of construction, working conditions were so bad that the main contractor, Tarmac Ltd, had an extension of five months granted due to the extraordinary and unforeseen weather conditions, pushing the date of completion back to 30 November 1958.
-At its peak, 750 men and around 24 engineers were working on the road's construction, as well as 50 crawler tractors, 24 excavators, 12 dump trucks and around 100 lorries.
+Originally scheduled for two years, the construction period was extended by nearly 25% due to persistent rainfall, particularly in late 1956, which delayed critical foundation work until early 1957.
+During the first nine months of construction, working conditions were so bad that the main contractor, Tarmac Ltd, had an extension of five months granted due to the challenging weather conditions, pushing the date of completion back to 30 November 1958.
+At its peak, 750 men and around 24 engineers worked alongside 50 crawler tractors, 24 excavators, 12 dump trucks, and around 100 lorries.

-Numerous lessons were learnt from the construction of Britain's first motorway, particularly towards using an appropriately screened base material, with water drainage systems that should be appropriate and fit for purposes, as well as the inclusion of continuous hard shoulders.
+Valuable lessons were learned from the construction of Britain's first motorway, particularly towards using an appropriately screened base material, effective water drainage systems and the inclusion of continuous hard shoulders.